GST return filing in Chennai

 Final submission

-After ensuring the correctness of the data uploaded, the GST return is filed using digital signature validation of validation through EVC otp.
+After ensuring the correctness of the data uploaded, filing of GST return is completed using digital signature validation or validation through OTP.

 6